 Two studies have looked at children prenatally exposed to nifedipine and did not report concerns for behavior or learning problems.
 In one study, among children aged 9 to 12 years, the parent was taking nifedipine for the prevention or treatment of preterm labor.
 The second study included toddlers (18 months old) in which the parent had used nifedipine between 12 and 34 weeks gestation for treatment of mild to moderate hypertension (high blood pressure).

 Can I breastfeed my baby if I am taking nifedipine?

-Nifedipine gets into breastmilk in small amounts, which means the amounts ingested by the infant are small.
-No adverse effects have been reported in babies whose mothers used nifedipine while nursing.
+Nifedipine gets into breastmilk in small amounts, which means the amounts ingested by the infant are also small.
+No adverse effects have been reported in babies exposed to nifedipine while nursing.
 If you are worried about any symptoms that the baby has, contact the child’s healthcare provider.
-Be sure to talk to your health care provider about all of your breastfeeding questions.*
+Be sure to talk to your health care provider about all of your breastfeeding questions.

-In a small number of men taking nifedipine to control high blood pressure, nifedipine use may have caused them to become infertile.
-The infertility was reversed when the medication was stopped.
+In a small number of men taking nifedipine to control high blood pressure, nifedipine use might have caused them to become infertile.
+The infertility went away when the medication was stopped.
 Studies have not looked at the chance of birth defects if a father takes nifedipine.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.*
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.